rahuldebug/FunctionalProgrammingJava/README.md

       filter (predicate) , map(function) .
     - Terminal Operations
       Collectors.collect , sum , max , min etc
+[Stream Api's Methods ]

+        reduce== identity (initial value ) + Accumulator + Combiner

+        Example:-

+        here method reference could have been used for simplification int sumV = aList.stream().reduce(0, (sum, element) -> sum + element);
+        System.out.println(sumV);

+        stream() method on the list to get a stream of values from the list

+        mapToInt(value -> value) on the stream to get an Integer Stream

+        max, min and sum to method on the stream to get the max value , if used without converting to int stream need comparator for the same .

+        orElseThrow() to throw an exception if no value is received

+[Date and Time API ]

+[Preexisting Functional Interfaces]

 [ Interview Questions ]